Mihail-coder/collective-chatGPT-telegram-bot/README.md

 - respond to messages from group users
 - maintain a dialogue in a group
 - add emojis to messages
-- possible settings are also supported: language, emoji selection, frequency of messages and reactions
+- possible settings are also supported: language, selection of emoticons, frequency of messages and reactions

 Requirements: Linux/Unix, python 3.8+, Telegram app and user account.